RevoU-FSSE-4/milestone-1-iyefreedy/README.md

 -   **Statistics Section**: This section showcases positive reviews (2Y+), a high number of users (60K+), and the number of trusted partners (10K+).
 -   **Trust Section**: This section promotes trust with logos of well-known payment platforms (PayPal, DANA, gopay, Shopee Pay) and banks (BCA, Youtube, Mandiri, PermataBank).
 -   **Our Advantages Section**: This section highlights the benefits of using the platform, including managing finances, easy and fast access, customizable options, security and protection, and ease of saving for the long term.
--   **FAQ Section**: A section with the title "Frequently Asked Questions" is included, but the specific questions are not shown in the image.
+-   **FAQ Section**: A section with the title "Frequently Asked Questions" is included, but the specific questions are not shown until user trigger accorion element.

 ## Getting Started

-To get started with the Revotify website, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+To get started with the FinVest website, simply clone this repository to your local machine and open the `index.html` file in your web browser.

 ```bash
 git clone https://github.com/RevoU-FSSE-4/milestone-1-iyefreedy